Businessman George Goh ‘confident’ of meeting criteria to run for President in Singapore

 “When I started, I don't have anything but this land give me a lot … I must thank all Singaporeans (who) supported me over the years,” he said.

-A reporter also asked if Mr Goh was concerned that Ossia International was on the SGX watchlist.
+A reporter also asked Mr Goh about Ossia International being on the SGX watchlist.
 Companies are put on the list if they record pre-tax losses for the three most recently completed consecutive financial years and have an average daily market capitalisation of less than S$40 million over the last six months.

 According to an Ossia announcement to SGX in December last year, the company had a pre-tax profit for the last three financial years, following “concerted efforts to increase its profitability”.